RobinJoe/osic-docs/writing guides/osic-blog-writing.md

 Formulas like How to, Top 5 or 10, and curated lists tend to do well.

-Consider who is your audience, and “be helpful” rather than trying to selling a product or service.
+Consider who is your audience, and “be helpful” rather than trying to sell a product or service.
 Consider how the OSIC development helps the reader.

 Use concrete examples whenever possible.